Wisteria frutescens: Pests and diseases

 Root-knot nematodes are parasites known to affect most species of plants, wisteria not being an exception, but wisteria is susceptible to Texas root rot caused by the fungus Phymatotrichum omnivorum.
 Texas root rot damages the roots and prevents their absorption of water, resulting in wilting then death.

 Pantoea agglomerans has been shown to induce galls on Wisteria.

-Wisteria brachybotrys, Wisteria floribunda, Wisteria sinensis and Wisteria venusta, have been shown to carry Erysiphe cichoracearum, Botryosphaeria, and Phomopsis canker and die-back pathogens, Phyllosticta wisteriae, and Septoria wisteriae.
+Wisteria brachybotrys, Wisteria floribunda, Wisteria sinensis and Wisteria venusta are hosts for various powdery mildew species, Botryosphaeria, and Phomopsis canker and die-back pathogens, Phyllosticta wisteriae, and Septoria wisteriae.
 Wisteria vein mosaic virus (a variant of the tobacco mosaic virus) and subterranean clover stunt virus are the only two known viruses to infect genus Wisteria, and the potential for Wisteria frutescens to contract any of the previously mentioned diseases is undetermined.

 Toxicity

 All species of Wisteria contain a saponin known as Wisterin in the bark, branches, pods, roots, and seeds.
 There is debate over whether the flowers are toxic.
 An unknown and toxic resin is present as well.
 Poisoning from the plant can occur from ingestion of 1 to 2 seed pods and results in mild to severe gastroenteritis, nausea, frequent vomiting, abdominal pain and diarrhea.
 This can result in dehydration and collapse in serious cases; recovery generally occurs within 24 hours.
 The concentration of toxins varies in all segments of the plant and varies during different seasons.
 Wisterin's structure has been shown to be similar in structure and in effects to the alkaloid cytisine, but less potent.
 It has a bittersweet taste.
 As with the cytisine-containing Laburnum, its leaves are sometimes taken as a tobacco substitute.

 Canavanine is a common α-amino-acid constituent found in the seeds of all species of Wisteria.
 It serves as a defense compound against herbivores and provides a vital source of nitrogen for the growing plant embryo.
 The toxicity of canavanine is due to its extreme structural similarity to L-arginine, which may result in an organism's incorporation of it into proteins in place of L-arginine.
 This results in the production of aberrant proteins that may not function properly in the body.